schets/LILAC/README.md

 TODO (kinda ordered by priority):

-1. Implement neural network model
+1. Re-verify rhs_CNLS
-2. Allow basic numerical operations to be done with lilac-lisp
+2. Get documentation up to date
-3. Remove uneeded dependencies, refactor code (especially interpreter)
+3. Remove uneeded dependencies, refactor code (especially interpreter and engine/engineimp class)
 4. Add testing framework
-5. Get documentation up to date
+5. Allow basic numerical operations to be done with lilac-lisp
 6. Add functions and macros to lilac-lisp
 7. Implement effecient way to reserve many different dimensions in the mempool
 8. Write map-fold scripts for analyzing output